• FxPros.net

 When To Trade Forex Pairs?

-Trading Calendar and the Forex Majors
+Trading Forex Majors Calendar

-Table: Compare the returns of the 7 Forex majors
+Table: Historical Returns of the 7 Forex Majors (2000–2018)

 Foreign Exchange Market Statistics 2000-2013